Queensland Cultural Centre: Use and modifications

 With the exception of the Fountain restaurant (now The Edge), each of the buildings in the QCC has retained its original use.
 Subsequent alterations to accommodate changing needs have altered the buildings within the complex to varying degrees.
 The most significant of these changes were the Playhouse addition to the QPAC and the multi-million dollar Millennium Arts Project, which included a renovation of the entire complex.

-The QPAC was well utilized from the beginning, and the need for a mid-sized theater was soon recognized.
-Plans for Stage Five, a 750-850 seat Playhouse theater designed by Gibson, were developed with input from the same committees and consultants as Stage Two.
-Completed in 1998 and added to the east end of the QPAC, the Playhouse had a stalls, balcony, center platform, and balcony boxes for patron seating.
+The QPAC was well utilized from the beginning, and the need for a mid-sized theatre was soon recognised.
+Plans for Stage Five, a 750–850 seat Playhouse theatre designed by Gibson, were developed with input from the same committees and consultants as Stage Two.
+Completed in 1998 and added to the east end of the QPAC, the Playhouse had a stalls, balcony, centre platform, and balcony boxes for patron seating.
 It had a separate entrance off Russell Street and was separated from the rest of the complex by the loading dock.
-The Playhouse was renovated between 2011-12.
+The Playhouse was renovated between 2011 and 2012.

-The key features of the Millennium Arts Project (2002-2009) were: the addition of a new Gallery of Modern Art and public plaza; the major redevelopment of the State Library of Queensland, including the addition of a fifth floor; a new entrance to the Queensland Art Gallery, and refurbishment of the Queensland Museum and QPAC.
+The key features of the Millennium Arts Project (2002–2009) were: the addition of a new Gallery of Modern Art and public plaza; the major redevelopment of the State Library of Queensland, including the addition of a fifth floor; a new entrance to the Queensland Art Gallery, and refurbishment of the Queensland Museum and QPAC.

 At the northwest end of the complex is the Gallery of Modern Art, completed in 2006, which houses Queensland's growing art collection and is connected to the rest of the complex via a public plaza.